-FREE THE IDEA is a creative self-improvement book that’s the mutant love-child of Stephen R. Covey’s The 7 Habits of Highly Effective People and Rick Rubin’s The Creative Act: A Way of Being.
+FREE THE IDEA is a creative self-improvement book that’s the mutant offspring of Stephen R. Covey’s The 7 Habits of Highly Effective People and Rick Rubin’s The Creative Act: A Way of Being.
 Basically, a more fun-to-read and easier-to-accomplish take on Julia Cameron’s The Artist’s Way.

 Bookstore shelves are stocked with creative self-improvement tomes authored by legends-in-their-own-time (Questlove, Quincy Jones, Jeff Tweedy, Rick Rubin, etc.).
 But all of these books have a shortcoming at their core: How can the reader, a mere mortal, ever hope to achieve legend-level creativity?